Heptane: Preparation

 The linear n-heptane can be obtained from Jeffrey pine oil.
-The six branched isomers without a quaternary carbon can be prepared by creating a suitable secondary or tertiary alcohol by the Grignard reaction, converting it to an alkene by dehydration, and hydrogenating the latter.
+The six branched isomers without a quaternary carbon can be prepared by creating a suitable secondary or tertiary alcohol by the Grignard reaction, converting it to an alkene by dehydrogenation, and hydrogenating the latter.
 The 2,2-dimethylpentane isomer can be prepared by reacting tert-butyl chloride with n-propyl magnesium bromide.
 The 3,3-dimethylpentane isomer can be prepared from tert-amyl chloride and ethyl magnesium bromide.

 Health risks

-Heptane can affect a person when breathed in.

 Acute exposure to heptane vapors can cause dizziness, stupor, incoordination, loss of appetite, nausea, dermatitis, chemical pneumonitis, unconsciousness, or possible peripheral neuropathy.

 In a CDC study, it was found that prolonged exposure to heptane may also cause a state of intoxication and uncontrolled hilarity in some participants and a stupor lasting for 30 minutes after exposure for others.
+Prolonged exposure can also lead to skin dryness or cracking, since the substance defats skin.

-According to information from the New Jersey Department of Health and Senior Services, n-heptane can penetrate through the skin and further health effects may occur immediately or shortly after exposure to it.
-Exposure to n-Heptane may lead to: short-term health effects like irritation of the eyes, nose, or throat, headache, dizziness, or loss of consciousness; and chronic health effects, like reduced memory and concentration, sleep disturbance, or reduced coordination due to its effects on the nervous system.
+According to information from the New Jersey Department of Health and Senior Services, n-heptane can penetrate the skin, and further health effects may occur immediately or shortly after exposure to it.
+Exposure to n-heptane may lead to short-term health effects like irritation of the eyes, nose, or throat, headache, dizziness, or loss of consciousness; and chronic health effects, like reduced memory and concentration, sleep disturbance, and reduced coordination due to its effects on the nervous system.